kim3-sudo/nsm3data/CONTRIBUTING.md

   - Dataset description (line 3)
   - Variable titles and descriptions (line 7 and after)
   - The name of the dataset that R should pick up (in quotes)
+3. Add the table alias to the `./R/tabnum.R` script using the format shown for other tables.
+This will allow someone to run the `tabnum()` function to refer to the table by its table number instead of its friendly name.
-3. Regenerate the documentation and rebuild the package.
+4. Regenerate the documentation and rebuild the package.
 Use the following commands, in this order.

 ```R
 document()